BuildBoy12/Pro079/README.md

 # Configs

-**Check the wiki to get a detailed explanation of every single config here:** https://github.com/RogerFK/pro079/wiki
+**Check the wiki to get a detailed explanation of every single config here:** https://github.com/BuildBoy12/pro079/wiki

 # Translations
-These will auto-generate in the Exiled config folder as well under their own category.
+These will auto-generate in the Exiled config folder as well under their own category, and are free for you to modify as you please.

+## Aliases
+Each of the included modules have a x_cmd translation config, such as `teslacmd: te`, can be edited to change the base command.

+Take into account these will not change what the `.079` command will state.
+For this reason, it is highly recommended to match your translations throughout your configs.
+If you're really going to modify it, it's because you're translating things like "suicide" to, let's say, "Selbstmord" in german, so you're probably going to have to end up checking everything.
+This is to give full control to the users to rearrange, change, etc. without sacrificing CPU to do 1000 checks/changes in the same frame, which could end up delaying the entire server.

 # API Guide